Tested by NexraGear Tech Team | Last Updated: May 2026

-If you’re trying to decide between the Oura Ring Gen 3 vs Gen 4, you’re not alone.
-Both smart rings offer impressive health tracking, but there are key differences in accuracy, battery life, and comfort that can impact your choice.
-In our detailed Oura Ring 4 Review we dive deeper into Gen 4 features, which can help you understand whether upgrading from Gen 3 is worth it. if you are interested to know about Is Oura Ring 4 Better Than 3? read this. and if you are interested in Oura Ring 3 vs 4 (2026): Key Differences, Battery, Accuracy & Which One to Buy read this..
+If you’re deciding between the Oura Ring Gen 3 vs Gen 4, you need to know the real differences that matter.
+Both smart rings offer impressive health tracking, but there are key differences in accuracy, battery life, comfort, and exclusive features that can impact your choice.
+In our detailed Oura Ring 4 Review we dive deeper into Gen 4 features.

 Quick Verdict: Which Oura Ring Should You Buy?